rikedyp/documentation/release-notes/docs/interoperability.md

 Any workspace can be opened in either edition; the appropriate representation for the edition will automatically be applied.

-Classic edition: `⎕FIX`, `Link`, `SALT`, and Editor automatically translate Unicode glyphs as required.
+Classic edition: `⎕FIX`, Link, SALT, and Editor automatically translate Unicode glyphs as required.
-.

 ### Component Files